+All staff should be aware that children being absent from school, particularly repeatedly and/or for prolonged periods, and children missing education, can act as a vital warning sign of a range of safeguarding possibilities.
+This may include abuse or neglect including pupil trafficking, sexual abuse and sexual exploitation.

-A child going missing from school or home is a potential indicator of abuse or neglect including pupil trafficking, sexual abuse and sexual exploitation.
-All staff are informed of the separate procedures to be used for searching for, and if necessary, reporting, any pupil missing from school.
+All staff are informed of the separate procedures to be used for searching for, and if necessary, reporting, any pupil missing from school as well as the school's attendance policy and procedures.

-These procedures are informed by the Pan London Child Protection Procedures and have regard to relevant statutory guidance in respect of School attendance (November 2016); children missing from home or care (January 2014); Children Missing Education (September 2016).
+These procedures are informed by the Pan London Child Protection Procedures and have regard to relevant statutory guidance in respect of School attendance (November 2016); children missing from home or care (January 2014); Children Missing Education (September 2016) and Working Together To Improve School Attendance (September 2022).
 In particular, the School, via the DSL, will report to the Local Authority and to the Police, any instance of a pupil going missing in circumstances that meet the threshold for such a report to be made.

 Please see the School's separate Attendance Policy and Missing Pupil Procedure for further details.
+These procedures include:

+safeguarding responses to children who go missing from education, particularly on repeat occasions, which help identify the risk of abuse and neglect and which help to prevent the risks of the child going missing in future;

+• the requirement to:

-These procedures include (a) safeguarding responses to children who go missing from education, particularly on repeat occasions, which help identify the risk of abuse and neglect and which help to prevent the risks of the child going missing in future; (b) the requirement (A) to record any incident, the action taken and the reasons given by the pupil for being missing; (B) to notify the local authority when the school is about to remove or add a pupil from or to the school admission register at a non- standard transition point; and (C) to make reasonable enquiries to establish the whereabouts of a child jointly with the local authority, before deleting the pupil's name from the register if the deletion is under regulation 8(1)(h), namely that the child has been continuously absent from the school for a period of twenty school days or more.
+- record any incident, the action taken and the reasons given by the pupil for being missing. - o notify the local authority when the school is about to remove or add a pupil from or to the school admission register at a non- standard transition point. - to make reasonable enquiries to establish the whereabouts of a child jointly with the local authority, before deleting the pupil's name from the register if the deletion is under regulation 8(1)(h), namely that the child has been continuously absent from the school for a period of twenty school days or more.